TylerRenfro/portfolio-2023/_research-artifacts/remote-usability-testing.md

   {% endfor %}
 </div>

-# Conclusion
+# Closing Thoughts & Next Steps

-In closing, the testing revealed amazing insights.
+The testing revealed amazing insights.
 Discoveries from benchmarking the legacy product forged the path to creating a successful design for a new platform.
 Based on the feedback from participants, the proposed solution for onboarding new accounts seems promising.

 Before getting into building the new onboarding tool right away, these are the recommended next steps:
 1. Test self-serve onboarding with clients, caregivers, and providers.